CdecPGL/vcpkg-registory-for-game-dev/README.md

-# Additional Packages for Vcpkg
+# Vcpkg Registory for Game Dev

 [READMEの日本語版はこちら](./README_JP.md)

-This repository is a vcpkg registry which contains additional packages which are not included in the public curated registry.
+This repository is a vcpkg registry which contains packages for game development which are not included in the public curated registry.
 If you want to know details of vcpkg, please visit [the repository of vcpkg](https://github.com/Microsoft/vcpkg).

 All codes in this repository are targetting Visual Studio 2022.